simonjoom/react-app-mobx-ultimateversion/README.md

 # Ultimate boilerplate react-app-mobx with mutilanguage/multidomain support

 This boilerplate created in order to help developper to create multi-language react website with material-ui support.
-We did a version fully working with server side rendering,
-But we decided to start from single page application instead, will be easier to maintain!
+We did a version fully working with server side rendering but not maintained anymore, because we decided to start from single page application instead, will be easier to maintain!
-And we will use https://prerender.io/ to prerender and cache our we-site for google SEO
+We use https://prerender.io/ to prerender and cache our we-site for google SEO

 [![Dependency Status](https://david-dm.org/simonjoom/react-app-mobx-ultimateversion.svg?style=flat-square)](https://david-dm.org/simonjoom/react-app-mobx-ultimateversion)
 [![devDependency Status](https://david-dm.org/simonjoom/react-app-mobx-ultimateversion/dev-status.svg?style=flat-square)](https://david-dm.org/simonjoom/react-app-mobx-ultimateversion#info=devDependencies)